MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Simplified-SMB-Multichannel-and-Multi-NIC-Cluster-Networks.md

 ms.author: kumud
 ---
 # Simplified SMB Multichannel and Multi-NIC Cluster Networks

->Applies To: Windows Server Technical Preview
+> Applies To: Windows Server 2016

-Simplified SMB Multichannel and Multi-NIC Cluster Networks is a new feature in Windows Server 2016 Technical Preview that enables the use of multiple NICs on the same cluster network subnet, and automatically enables SMB Mutichannel.
+Simplified SMB Multichannel and Multi-NIC Cluster Networks is a new feature in Windows Server 2016 that enables the use of multiple NICs on the same cluster network subnet, and automatically enables SMB Mutichannel.

 Simplified SMB Multichannel and Multi-NIC Cluster Networks provides the following benefits: